Scripting with CAN Bus Debugger

 Loading Scripts onto the Device

-Scripts can be loaded onto the device by placing them in the /scripts folder on the SD card.
-The SD card can be accessed by either removing it from the device and plugging directly into a PC, or by attaching the device to a PC via USB cable while the CAN is not in use and the device preferably in the main menu.
+Place scripts in the /scripts folder on the SD card.
+To access the SD card, either remove it from the device and connect it directly to a PC, or connect the device to a PC via USB while CAN is not in use (preferably from the main menu).

 Running Scripts

-After selecting a script, the Script Runner screen will be displayed.
-Scripts can be started by using the 'Start' button and aborted by using the 'Terminate' button once the script has started.
-If the script encounters any errors, they will be printed to the console.
+After selecting a script, the Script Runner screen is displayed.
+Use the Start button to run the script and the Terminate button to stop it.
+Any errors will be printed to the console.